rosemash/nai-chatbot/README.md

 ![Screenshot of NovelAI Chatbot talking to Euterpe.](https://i.imgur.com/DXATW9B.png)

-To use NovelAI Chatbot, you will need a NovelAI API key, and will need to update the config file to reflect your NovelAI subscription tier (for access to Krake and higher context and output).
+To use NovelAI Chatbot, you will need a NovelAI API token, and will need to update the config file to reflect your NovelAI subscription tier (for access to Krake and higher context and output).
 Instructions on running NovelAI Chatbot and configuring a key are below.

 # Running NovelAI Chatbot